DEC logoRULES AND REGULATIONS

 (j) Internal View Corridors (As a Site Design Consideration).

-2. Street trees shall be selected from 3.06(5) List V. The applicant may request the DEC allow other species to be utilized.
+2. Street trees shall be selected from 3.06(5) List V. The Applicant may request the DEC allow other species to be utilized.

-2. The Landscape Treatment adjacent to buildings may be reduced or waived by the DEC in cases where it is impractical to provide the specified depth of landscape area due to the size, shape, or other characteristics of the lot; however, in no case shall any parking space or vehicular lane be located closer than 10 feet from the building.
+2. The Landscape Treatment adjacent to buildings may be reduced or waived by the DEC in cases where it is impractical to provide the specified depth of landscape area due to the size, shape, or other characteristics of the lot; however, in no case shall any parking space or vehicular lane be located closer than 10' from the building.

 3. Required landscape beds along building foundations may be substituted with remote (i.e., not abutting the façade) beds of ornamental or evergreen tree plantings.

-(m) Maintenance.
+(n) Maintenance.

 1. The owners of any lot shall be responsible for the maintenance of all landscaped open space, natural screens, and constructed screens within the lot.
-Landscape Treatment shall be maintained in good condition such that planting shall be vigorous and in good health at all times and that the parcel shall present a healthy, neat, and orderly appearance, free from refuse and debris.
+Landscape Treatment shall be maintained in good condition such that plantings shall be vigorous and in good health at all times and that the parcel shall present a healthy, neat, and orderly appearance, free from refuse and debris.

 2. The DEC may require a landscape maintenance and water management plan.
 The maintenance plan shall include but not be limited to the following:

 (d) Water Systems Management: Water source, system description, spring start-up, fall close-out, system testing schedule, repair/replacement plan.
-The applicant may install a permanent water supply system consisting of a sprinkler system and/or hose bibs placed at appropriate locations and intervals.
-Whenever possible, irrigation water shall be derived from sources other than the Devens water system, including “gray water,” re-used water, detained treated stormwater, roof drainage, or water from on-site wells.
-“Gray water” is water from sinks, showers, dishwashers, and washing machines.
-On-site cisterns may be installed to store water for irrigation.
+The Applicant may install a permanent water supply system consisting of a sprinkler system and/or hose bibs placed at appropriate locations and intervals.
+Whenever possible, irrigation water shall be derived from sources other than the Devens water system, including reclaimed greywater, detained treated stormwater, roof drainage, or water from on-site wells.
+"On-site cisterns may be installed to store water for irrigation.

 (e) Rodent control: design preventative measures, operational preventative measures, monitoring, schedule, remediative action plan.